 The citizens of Calgary elect trustees to govern The Calgary Board of Education (CBE) on their behalf.
 Trustees are elected during the municipal election; the next election will be held on Oct.
 18, 2021.
-On Dec.
-17, 2020 the Board of Trustees approved the
+On May 20, 2021 the Board of Trustees repealed the CBE Ward System Bylaw 1of 2020 and approved the

-CBE Ward System Bylaw which provides for the nomination and election of trustees by wards and determines the boundaries of the wards.
+CBE Ward System Bylaw 1 of 2021 which provides for the nomination and election of trustees by wards and determines the boundaries of the wards.

 Public school board trustee candidate information and election progress for the 2021 Municipal Election are available on

 City of Calgary election website.